Braedach/Wazuh-Project-LearningLab/README.md

 They also have a nasty habit of not meantioning how to disseminate scripts, bat files, powershell or files to your endpoints I will fill this out later

+### Remote execution of Wazuh Commands and SCA Commands

+Fill this in

-## Geotagging Normalisation - via ingest pipeline
+### Geotagging Normalisation - via ingest pipeline

 Fill this in